-At full deployment, it will be composed of almost 20,000 troops, 6,147 police and 4,860 civilians, making it one of the largest UN peacekeeping missions in history, and larger than the UN peace operation currently in the Democratic Republic of the Congo.
-Once authorized by the Security Council, DPKO will start to make all necessary efforts to ensure that troops and police are provided primarily by African countries.
+At full deployment and incorporating AMIS, the mission will be composed of almost 20,000 troops, more than 6,000 police and a significant civilian component.
+At full strength, UNAMID will become one of the largest UN peacekeeping missions in history, and larger than the UN peace operation currently in the Democratic Republic of the Congo.
+UNAMID is scheduled to have its management and command and control structures in place by October 2007 and will assume operational command over the LSP, the HSP and AMIS by the end of the year.
+DPKO is exerting all possible efforts to ensure that UNAMID will consist of a predominantly African force, and a number of pledges from African troop and police contributing countries have already been made.
+Pledges for key enabling capabilities in areas such as aviation and ground transport, however, remain outstanding.

 The Secretary-General has made it clear that the pace of deployment will depend on the Government of Sudan keeping its commitments to provide unconditional support to the three-phased approach, the timely provision of personnel and equipment by Member States, and the necessary infrastructure and resources, such as water, being available to sustain an influx of peacekeepers.
-The Secretary-General has urged the international community to provide the funds and resources required to deploy the Hybrid Operation to Darfur.
-He has recommended that UN Member States provide funding for the Hybrid Operation through the UN assessed budget.
+The Secretary-General has urged the international community to provide the funds and resources required to deploy UNAMID to Darfur.
+He has recommended that UN Member States provide funding for UNAMID through the UN assessed budget.